EXIR Exchange Review

 The team behind the exchange launched EXIR Exchange as a reaction to assets of Iranian people being blocked on international cryptocurrency exchanges.
 They needed a safe place to trade at, where they would not need to worry about trade embargoes and sanctions and blocked accounts.
 So, they started EXIR Exchange.
 To our understanding, EXIR Exchange is only open to Iranian citizens.
 Here's a picture of the team:

-On the date of first writing this review (27 August 2020), the platform's 24 hour trading volume according to Coinmarketcap was only USD 1.01 million.
-This trading volume is unfortunately quite low.
-The trading volume must really pick up dramatically in order for this platform to be a viable choice for a prospective trader.
+On the date of first writing this review (27 August 2020), the platform's 24-hour trading volume according to Coinmarketcap was only USD 1.01 million.
+The trading volume didn't improve much at all the following year.
+On the date of last updating this review (2 December 2021), the 24-hour trading volume was USD 388,116.
+The trading volume must really pick up in order for this platform to be a viable choice for prospective traders.

 EXIR Exchange Mobile Support